 Who among us doesn’t wish to do the right thing by our bodies and by our planet?

-- Choose an all natural or certified organic lip balm as an alternative to lipstick.
+Choose an all natural or certified organic lip balm as an alternative to lipstick.
 While most headlines are focused on lead in lipstick, the truth is you should be more concerned about base ingredients in lipstick than lead in lipstick.
-In fact, lead from lipstick pigments contribute less to your lifetime exposure than bottled water does (see Melissa's blog post on this subject).
+In fact, lead from lipstick pigments contribute less to your lifetime exposure than bottled water does.
 Also, keep in mind, lipsticks marketed as "long lasting" typically are solvent-based (vs water-based) and may contain more synthetic and petrochemicals than conventional formulas.